Donate Now to Help Find a Cure for A-T!

 WHAT IS A-T?

 Imagine a disease that combines the worst symptoms of muscular dystrophy, cerebral palsy, cystic fibrosis, immune deficiencies, and cancer.
 Children with A-T are usually confined to wheelchairs by age 10 and often do not survive their teens.
 Because A-T is a multi-system disease, scientists believe that A-T research will help more prevalent diseases such as Alzheimer’s, Parkinson’s, AIDS, and cancer.
-With fewer than 500 reported cases of A-T in America, it is an orphan disease receiving very little medical attention, pharmaceutical interest, and research funding.

 If you think this page contains objectionable content, please inform the system administrator.